ZacharieALES/AutoExpe/README.md

 Note that to use latex mathematical notations in the JSON file of a table (ex: in the displayed name of a column), you need put the expression between dollars and replace any backslash by two backslashes (ex : `$\\alpha$`).

 ## Resolution methods format
-Currently resolution methods must be code in Julia but eventually it should be able to use any language.
+Currently resolution methods must be implemented in Julia but the package should eventually be able to use any language.
 The julia resolution method must:
 * take a single argument of type `Dictionary{Key, Any}` which, among others, contains the value of the parameters and the path of the current instance (which enables the method to access the data related to the instance);
 * return a `Dictionary{Key, Any}` which contains all the results to save.